 Step 1 is about acceptance of our condition.
 When we "admitted we were powerless," and we accepted our condition.
-To complete step 1 we need to understand both powerlessness and unmanageability:
+To complete the 1st step we need to understand both powerlessness and unmanageability:

 "Powerlessness" is the recurrent failure to control our behaviour.
 Proof of our powerlessness is achieved outside of A.A. -- if we are not convinced that we are alcoholic then we may need to try a little more controlled drinking to convince ourselves that we cannot drink normally.
 Within A.A. this is known as "research".